Laragear/EmailLogin/README.md

 If you want a more _manual_ way to log in the user, use the `EmailLoginBroker`, which is what the Form Request helpers use behind the scenes.

 To create an email login intent, use the `create()`.
-It requires the authentication guard, the user ID, and an expiration time, and returns a random token.
+It requires the authentication guard, the user ID, and an expiration time.
+It returns a random token that should be used to transmit via Email.

 ```php
 use App\Models\User;